iem-projects/pd-iemmatrix/documentation/objects/mtx_mul~.md

 inlets:
   1st:
   - type: matrix
-    description: vector or matrix to multiply input signals wit
+    description: vector or matrix to multiply input signals with
   m:
   - type: signal
     description: multiple input signals that are understood as column vector per time sampling instant